containers/podman-desktop-extension-ai-lab/PACKAGING-GUIDE.md

 #### Models

 The catalog also lists the models that may be associated to recipes.
-A model is also a first class citizen in AI Studio as they will be listed in the Models page and can be tested through the playground.
+A model is also a first class citizen in AI Lab as they will be listed in the Models page and can be tested through the playground.

 A model has the following attributes:
 - ```id```: a unique identifier for the model